Yours To Experience (c) 2016 Foundation - circular

 Acquisition of a business working with the CEO 2012 and Global project in 2013 - over 100 websites launched in 9 months.
 During my time here I visited Romania and visited children.
 I helped hand out food packages and meet with some very very deprived and forgotten children.
 On the back of this trip I fostered a little girl called Ranjana she is from Nepal.
 The money helped her buy books, a uniform and receive an education and food.
 In Nepal girls are often married off at the age of 13 if not younger, some of the villages still do not have any sanitation or water.

 Regus Head Office Chertsey – Team Leader (October 2009– April 2010) (Welcome to the real world - crash landing - within a few weeks one of the maintenance men from Algeria had already verbally attacked me.
 Nipped in the bud by the centre manager and he apologised although buying me a bar of chocolate did not make up for it.
 Helping me with my black VW Golf TDI 2 litre when I got stuck kinda makes it a bit better.
-The car was too powerful and wheels just kept spinning.
+The car was too powerful and wheels just kept spinning in the snow.

 ( I enjoyed driving this little car)